CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 CYCOGS® staff feel IoT projects require experience, knowledge of the organizations needs and what processes are involved.

-Besides known IoT issues like complexity, data mining, security issues, power use and privacy, is the issue of IoT longevity.
+Besides known IoT issues like complexity, data mining, security issues, power use and privacy, remain an issue for IoT longevity.

-IoT longevity, or lack of, will require budgeting additional time and resources as maintenance of the IoT devices, sensors and sensor calibration (which degrade over time),
+IoT longevity or frequent lack of it will require budgeting additional time and resources as maintenance of the IoT devices, sensors and sensor calibration

 and that results in ongoing operating costs. - Unexpected ongoing operational costs if this was neglected.

-CYCOGS® staff has an extensive background in sensors, including maintenance and calibration.
+CYCOGS® knowledgeable staff draws from an extensive background in sophisticated sensors, including maintenance and calibration.

-Applying the wrong sensor will yield poor results and/or wasted money on over-capable sensors.
+Applying the wrong sensor will yield disappointing results and/or wasted money on over-capable sensors.

 We know sensors!